theoBLT/indonesian/src/markdown/days.md

 That's until I found a [reddit post](https://www.reddit.com/r/indonesia/comments/o5j3rd/senin_selasa_rabu_kamis_jumat_sabtu_minggu_itu/), explaining the origin of the days of the week.

-- Sunday is **Minggu**, which [comes from](https://id.wikipedia.org/wiki/Minggu) the Portuguese word `Domingo`, which in old Melayu became _Dominggu_, then became simply _Minggu_ at the turn of the 20th Century
+- Sunday is **Minggu**, which [comes from](https://id.wikipedia.org/wiki/Minggu) the Portuguese word `Domingo`, which in old Melayu became _Dominggu_, then became simply _Minggu_ at the turn of the 20th Century.
+Easy, right?

-From there, days of the week are pulled from Arabic:
+From there, all other days of the week are pulled from Arabic:

 - Monday: **Senin** comes from the _arabic_ word الإثنين which [is pronounced](https://forvo.com/word/%D8%A7%D9%84%D8%A5%D8%AB%D9%86%D9%8A%D9%86/) _A lith **nayn**_ — quite close to "al senin"
 - Tuesday: **Selasa** comes from the _arabic_ word الثلاثاء which is pronounced _Ath **thu la tha**’_